carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 title: "Setup - GPU"
 ---

 These instructions are for setting up tensorflow in a **GPU** capable environment.
-Because this is a more advanced topic and installation varies depending on your computer's architecture, please make sure you set up and test this up ahead of time.
+Because this is a more advanced topic and installation varies depending on your computer's architecture, please make sure you **set up and test** your installation before the workshop begins.
 We will not be able to spend class time assisting on GPU setups.

 ## Software Setup